ganglix/professional-academic-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Durability of Cement-based Materials and Concrete Infrastructures
+  - Durability of Cement-based Materials and Concrete Structures
   - Numerical Simulation of Corrosion and Species Transport
   - Engineering Software Development
   - Non-destructive testing methods